matthew-wong-btig/apac-coe-technical-test-fall-2023/techtest.md

 |- techtest.md
 ```

-3. Change directory to apac-coe-technical-test-fall-2023-master by running `cd apac-coe-technical-test-fall-2023-master` using terminal
+3. Change directory to the root folder by running `cd apac-coe-technical-test-fall-2023-master` using terminal
 4. Verify docker daemon has been started
 5. Run `docker-compose up`